gavelino/authorship-data/README.md

-# authorship-data
+# Authorship-data
-Repository containing all relevant data generated in the study about code authorship metrics
+Repository contains all relevant data generated in the investigation of applying repository-mining techniques to identify source code maintainers.